“We travel not to escape life, but for life not to flee us.”

 Lessons From Traveling Round-the-World

 - It is Good to Have a Home Base.
-A Home Base is the best remedy for burnout I found.
+A Home Base is the best remedy for burnout, I found.

-The following posts should stimulate long-term travelers to think outside their boxes.
 Following these suggestions has made a significant difference in my life.

 That said, I have met happy long-term travelers who chose to visit just one area of the world or travel exclusively in groups or independently.